xani-dev/Hangman-A-JS-Game/hangman/README.md

 Congratulate the player on guessing the word
 ```
 ## How to Run:
-In order to run this project, you
+In order to run this project, you may use your local server or mount it with Create React App.

 ## Future improvements: